 A grievance, redress feedback and appeal system is another tool of coordination that furthermore integrates front and back offices.
-Grievance mechanisms help ensure that citizens and beneficiaries can "voice" complaints regarding programme administration, and seek redress for grievances related to the quality of programme delivery or payment of benefits.
+Grievance mechanisms help ensure that citizens and recipients can "voice" complaints regarding programme administration, and seek redress for grievances related to the quality of programme delivery or payment of benefits.
 An integrated complaints/grievance mechanism across programmes can enable the proper tracking and redress of complaints and the systematic analysis of the nature and type of complaints.
+These systems must be developed for easy access by different marginalised groups (e.g. accessible to people with disability, widespread awareness about their existence and how to use).
 This data can be used to improve the overall programme implementation and administration.
 An integrated grievance mechanism could be established with clear guidelines.
 This could be part of a Single-Window Service (see below).